-Since 1960, Grapevine has published annual compilations of data on state tax support for higher education, including general fund appropriations for universities, colleges, community colleges, and state higher education agencies.
+Since fiscal year 1961, Grapevine has published annual compilations of data on state tax support for higher education, including general fund appropriations for universities, colleges, community colleges, and state higher education agencies.
 Each year’s Grapevine survey has asked states for tax appropriations data for the new fiscal year and for revisions (if any) to data reported in previous years.

-The results of the Grapevine survey for fiscal year 2017-18 (FY18), including tax and nontax monies, are compiled in the national tables available on this website.
-The FY18 data summarized in these tables represent initial allocations and estimates reported by the states from September 2017 through January 19, 2018, and are subject to change.
+The results of the Grapevine survey for fiscal year 2018-19 (FY19), including tax and nontax monies, are compiled in the national tables available on this website.
+The FY19 data summarized in these tables represent initial allocations and estimates reported by the states from September 2018 through January 18, 2019, and are subject to change.

 Thank you for your interest in Grapevine.
 Please feel free to contact me with any questions.